- Prospective Students

 You must have approval from the Undergraduate Office in BRI 104 to take a waiver exam.
 You can only take the waiver exam for a specific course ONCE.

 Once you have the appropriate form with the necessary signatures, present it to our Administrative Budget Assistant, Marilyn Johnson, in BRI-308 at least one week before the waiver exam will take place.
 Your test result will be available to you five business days after you have taken your exam.

-What can I do if I have question about my final course grade?
+FINAL COURSE GRADE+What can I do if I have question about my final course grade? -What can I do if I have question about my final course grade?